Key Takeaways

 Inferior Conjunction:

-• Invisible for about 2-3 weeks during transition
+- Invisible for about two weeks either side

 Understanding Venus's Cycle